 For centuries, London was the centre of the English speaking world and to some extent, that legacy endures today.
 Over the years, huge amounts have been invested in London’s cultural attractions and landmarks, so that today many of them, including Big Ben and Buckingham Palace, are recognised all over the world.
 A city of over 9 million inhabitants and comprised of 32 boroughs over 600sq miles, England’s capital is a diverse melting pot of cultures and one of the most visited cities on earth.

-However, aside from being one of the world’s top city destination for tourists, The City of London is also one of the world’s most influential business and financial hubs, as well as a leading innovator for fintech.
+However, aside from being one of the world’s top city destinations for tourists, The City of London is also one of the world’s most influential business and financial hubs, as well as a leading innovator for fintech.
 As such, London is a hugely important centre of international trade.
-The economy of London’s metropolitan area is the largest in Europe, producing an estimated 30% of the UK’s GDP and, as of 2015, the GVP was £43,000 per capita.
+With a GDP of $731 billion (2012), London is Europe's largest city based economy.
 It has also been revealed recently that London tech hubs receive more venture capital investment than anywhere else in Europe.

 To deal with its high volume of visitors, London is served by several international airports.
 The inner city has Heathrow (LHR) - Europe’s busiest airport, as well as City Airport (LCY).
 Slightly further afield, but still within an hour’s commute, are Luton, Stansted (STN), Southend (SEN) and, of course, Gatwick (LGW).